 Many caregivers often panic and force feed their care recipients when they stop eating/drinking.
 This is a natural process of the body shutting down.

 Patient breathing becomes shorter and he/she may start to pant.
-This is known as Cheyne Stokes breathing.
-It is where patient’s breathing may suddenly stop and restart again.
-Do not panic when this happens as it is a normal symptom of a patient dying.
+This is known as Cheyne-Stokes breathing.
+It is where a patient’s breathing may suddenly stop and restart again.
+Do not panic when this happens, as it is a normal symptom of a patient dying.

 The patient might sleep more and may even be drowsy when awake.
 This might be a result of opiates being administered to the patient.
-Check with your doctor/nurse in regards to medication.
+Check with your doctor/nurse in regard to medication.